domfarolino/mage/README.md

  public:
   Bind(mage::MessagePipe foo_receiver) {
     // Tell `receiver_` that `this` is the concrete implementation of
-    // `magen::Foo` that can handle IPCs.
+    // `magen::Foo` and its interface methods.
     receiver_.Bind(foo_receiver, this);
   }

-  // Implementation of magen::Foo.
-These methods get invoked by `receiver_` when
+  // Implementation of `magen::Foo`.
+These methods get invoked by `receiver_`
-  // it reads messages from its corresponding remote. void ArbitraryMessage(string) { /* ... */ }
+  // when IPCs come in from the remote. void ArbitraryMessage(string) { /* ... */ }
   void AnotherIPC(MessagePipe) { /* ... */ }